ComPACT: ACT+Planck galaxy cluster catalogue: Data

 \section{Data}

-We use publicly available composite ACT+Planck intensity maps\footnote{\url{https://lambda.gsfc.nasa.gov/product/act/actpol_dr5_coadd_maps_get.html}} from \cite{Naess_2020} at 98, 150, and 220 GHz with 0.5 arcmin per pix resolution covering around 18,000 squared degrees of the sky area (which we call as the ACT footprint hereafter).
+We use publicly available composite ACT+Planck intensity maps\footnote{\url{https://lambda.gsfc.nasa.gov/product/act/actpol_dr5_coadd_maps_get.html}} from \cite{Naess_2020} at 90, 150, and 220 GHz with 0.5 arcmin per pix resolution covering around 18,000 squared degrees of the sky area (which we call as the ACT footprint hereafter).
+To combine ACT and Planck data, \cite{Naess_2020} used the HFI Planck maps at 100, 143 and 217 GHz, i.e. at frequencies close to the ACT ones.
+Authors split maps into tiles and model the tiles as noisy, transformed versions of a single underlying sky.
+They then used the overlap to seamlessly merge the tiles into a single map.